RipulHandoo/leetcode/Algorithms/142. Linked List Cycle II/README.md

 Input: head = [3,2,0,-4], pos = 1
 Output: tail connects to node index 1
 Explanation: There is a cycle in the linked list, where tail connects to the second node.
+# Constraints:

+The number of the nodes in the list is in the range [0, 104].
+-105 <= Node.val <= 105
+pos is -1 or a valid index in the linked-list.